vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/container-networking-network-policy.md

    This deploys a `Deployment`, `Service`, and `Ingress` to satisfy the diagram above.

-1. Create a lorem-ipsum manifest
+1. Create a manifest for `lorem-ipsum`

    ```yaml
    # lorem-ipsum.yaml